vitspot/dsa-roadmaps/README.md

 </h1><br>

 Since Hacktoberfest is here, we at VITspot have set up repositories for it.
 It's a program to educate people about open source contribution.
-Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.
+It is open to everyone in global community._

 ### First: register on https://hacktoberfest.digitalocean.com/